njtierney/rcproposal2018/2018-rconsortium-proposal.md

 ### Online materials

-These costs will cover a domain name server costs for us to set up an online community.
+These costs will cover a domain name and server costs for us to set up an online community.

 ## Dissemination